If I had to sum up the experience of drinking espresso in a word, it would be “decadent”.

 It looks nice on a countertop, and doesn’t take up too much space.
 This is a strong contender for my favorite option, but the power and capacity of the De’Longhi above won out, especially with this model’s issues; namely it’s not suitable as a regular coffee maker in addition to its espresso duties, and it can be a pain to clean, even taking into account its Aquaclean system.

-Sturdy and well made stainless steel body.
+Sturdy stainless steel construction

 If you want something a bit closer to the expected cost of a personal espresso maker, this Breville option is very good.